 Madeline Gleason was born in Fargo, North Dakota on January 26, 1903.
-She moved to San Francisco, California in the 1930s where she worked for the Works Progress Administration's Federal Writers' Project and founded the San Francisco Poetry Guild and poetry festivals.
-Along with other LGBTQ poets including Robert Duncan and Jack Spicer, she was a part of what became known as the San Francisco Literary Renaissance.
+She moved to San Francisco, California in the 1930s, where she worked for the Works Progress Administration’s Federal Writers’ Project and founded the San Francisco Poetry Guild, as well as poetry festivals.
+Along with other LGBTQ poets, including Robert Duncan and Jack Spicer, she was a part of what became known as the San Francisco Literary Renaissance.

 Gleason died in San Francisco, California on April 22, 1979.